 Whether you're buying or renting, you're incurring costs.
 New or redundant assets cost money, both to buy and to hold.
 Idle shipping assets, like idle inventory, is a recipe for redundant loss.
 Inventory obsolescence doesn't just apply to the product you're holding, it also applies to the shipping assets you're holding them on/in.

 Returnable shipping or supply chain assets are usually over-stocked because there’s a fear of running out during peak shipping periods.
-Besides, thanks to your pooling plans or other local vendors, re-ordering a pallet is simpler than hauling one back from your own warehouse that’s a few thousand miles away of miles away.
+Besides, thanks to your pooling plans or other local vendors, re-ordering a pallet is simpler than hauling one back from your own warehouse that’s thousands of miles away.

 By tracking your assets real-time, you can ensure none of your shipping assets are sitting idle in a lot, reducing the need to maintain emergency reserves for those ad-hoc situations.